 The original No. 5 bottle was supposedly designed to mimic the shape of Place Vendome.
 Check out NotCot’s clever photoshopping that matches the dimensions of the bottle to the plaza.

-The birdcage in her sitting room (shown below) was the inspiration behind the 1992 Chanel commercial with Vanessa Paradis (see the video here).
+The birdcage in her sitting room was the inspiration behind the 1992 Chanel commercial with Vanessa Paradis (see the video here).

-I found these photos on NotCot, Blographic, and CoolHunting, so go there for more pictures and information.
-Photo of Coco Chanel photographed by Man Ray in 1935 (Man Ray Trust).
+I found these photos on NotCot, Blographic, and CoolHunting.
+Photo of Coco Chanel photographed by Man Ray in 1935.
 You can read more about Chanel and see more photos of her flat at NPR.
+Vogue has a video tour of Chanel’s apartment here.